 - CFE 13.
-Partner with local school districts to transform public school yards into enhanced, multi-use outdoor resources for children and the community. - CFE 14.
+Partner with local school districts to transform public school yards into enhanced, multi-use outdoor resources for children and the community and to share public amenities such as parks, landscaping, pools, and athletic courts. - CFE 14.
 Partner with local school districts, non-profits, and civic groups to expand after school and summer programs for children of all ages and abilities. - CFE 15.
 Increase sidewalks and bike lanes in neighborhoods for safe routes to schools, parks, and transit stops.
-(See also Land Use and Transportation).
+(See also Land Use and Transportation). - CFE 16.
+Ensure that Austin children in every part of town have access to excellent public schools. - CFE 17.
+Partner with Austin-area schools districts to enhance policies and practices that support neighborhood-based schools. - CFE 18.
+Collaborate with school districts and with public and private entities to create joint-use partnerships at existing and new public school campuses. - CFE 19.
+Create public spaces that attract and engage children and serve as gathering places for children and families.